Medicine Hat Water Polo

 After a two year hiatus, Jason returned to the sport playing with the Edmonton Travel Team.
 He participated in events in Seattle, Phoenix, and Las Vegas.
 At the same time he also coached defensive tactics and goaltending to Edmonton youth players and sat on the Board of Directors for 3 years before moving to Calgary.

 In Calgary he held the same role as a youth mentor and playing in the Adult City League.
-He spent 6 years there including two with the Alberta Water Polo Association Board before moving to Medicine Hat to start the club, using equipment purchased for the Alberta Summer Games.
+He spent 6 years there including two with the Alberta Water Polo Association Board before moving to Medicine Hat to start the club, using equipment from the 2008 Alberta Summer Games.